View Norman Pondick's Obituary on GadsdenTimes.com and share memories

 Pallbearers will be family and friends.

-Special thanks to Christie Roden and Kim McElrath for their loving care in his last days; also Kindred Hospice for all their help.
+Special thanks to Christie Roden and Kim McElrath for their loving care in his last days and also Kindred Hospice for all their help.

 Time of mourning will be observed at home.